-The human immunodeficiency virus (HIV) is a very serious virus that cannot be cured, while acquired immune deficiency syndrome (AIDS) is the final stage of HIV.
+The human immunodeficiency virus (HIV) is a very serious virus, while acquired immune deficiency syndrome (AIDS) is the final stage of HIV.
 There are many myths about HIV and AIDS that have been spread around over the years.
-The following are some of the most common myths along with the truth about these two conditions.